Ethiopia

 Rehabilitation of water systems in Halaba zone, Southern Nations

-The principal aim of the project is to rehabilitate three water supply schemes in three villages (kebeles) (Adegna Ashoka, Alemtena, Hamata) in Halaba zone, Southern Nations, Nationalities and Peoples' Region (SNNPR), Ethiopia.
-Halaba is ~300 km south-west of Addis.
+The principal aim of the project is to improve the water supply schemes in in Halaba zone, Southern Nations, Nationalities and Peoples' Region (SNNPR), Ethiopia.
+Halaba is located ~300 km south-west of Addis Abeba.
+The first phase (2021 - 2022) of the project aimed to rehabilitate water supply schemes in three villages (kebeles) (Adegna Ashoka, Alemtena, Hamata).

 The project area suffers from drought and poverty.
 WaterFinns' (WF) local partner Water Action (WACT), has identified technical and societal problems, which hamper functionality of drinking water supplies in the area.
-These issues, confirmed during our joint visit in March 2020, include service breaks, inadequate operation, management, low participation of women and persons with disabilities (PwDs) in scheme management, and one scheme being non-functional due to pump breakage.
+These issues include service breaks, inadequate operation, management, low participation of women and persons with disabilities (PwDs) in scheme management, and one scheme being non-functional due to pump breakage.
 These issues endanger the equitable right to drinking water and, thus, health of the people in the area, as the schemes cannot provide adequate drinking water services.

 WACT is the implementer of the project under WF’ supervision and advice.
 WACT’s capacity in community management and inclusion will be developed and their communication strategy updated.